csells/go_router/README.md

 flutter run example/lib/builder.dart
 ```

-Or, if you're using Visual Studio Code, a [`launch.json`](.vscode/launch.json) file has been provided with these
+Or, if you're using Visual Studio Code, a [`launch.json`](.vscode/launch.json) file has been provided with
-examples configured.
+these examples configured.

 # TODO
-- test different route groups, e.g. not logged in vs. logged in
+- query parameters?
-  - route guards to redirect when a page requires logging in first
+- route guards and redirection
-  - updates to the stack as a user goes from logged in/logged out
 - test async id => object lookup
 - add custom transition support
 - nesting routing